scala-js/scala-js-website/doc/tutorial/getting-started/laminar.md

 This is what many UI frameworks call a *component*.
 In Laminar, components are nothing but methods manipulating time-varying data and returning Laminar elements.

-## Editing values
+## Editing prices and counts

-To finish our application, we must be able to edit *values* as well as labels.
+To finish our application, we should also be able to edit *prices* and *counts*.

-We start with a "component" method building an `Input` that manipulates `Double` values.
+For the prices, we start with a "component" method building an `Input` that manipulates `Double` values.

 {% highlight scala %}
   def inputForDouble(valueSignal: Signal[Double],